mcarden/ipa-buildroot/README.md

 	export BR2_UPSTREAM="${BR2_IPA_REPO}/buildroot"

-Let's export the BR2_EXTERNAL variable to tell Buildroot where the IPA specific configs are inside the cloned ipa-buildroot Git repository is so that it can find our IPA specific customisations.
+Let's export the BR2_EXTERNAL variable to tell Buildroot where the IPA specific configs are inside the cloned ipa-buildroot Git repository,  so that it can find our IPA specific customisations.
 Without this, Buildroot will not include our IPA configs and won't be able to build our image.